 Seven Brides choreographer Michael Kidd, the first choreographer ever to win five Tony Awards, does a superb job emphasizing each of his dancers’ respective strengths.

-What I think is most impressive about Kidd’s choreography is that he manages to work in really intricate steps and stunts without compromising the realism of the film: you won’t find the Pontippee brothers doing Swan Lake ballet moves, or Gene Kelly taps in the movie.
-Kidd made sure his choreography was believable for the characters and their circumstances.
+Most impressive about Kidd’s choreography is the fact that he manages to work in really intricate steps and stunts without compromising the realism of the film: you won’t find the Pontippee brothers doing Swan Lake, or Gene Kelly taps in the movie.
+Michael Kidd made sure his choreography was believable for the characters and their circumstances.
 In Kidd’s own words,

 “I had to find a way to have these backwoods men dance without looking ridiculous.
 I had to base it all around activities you would accept from such people…work movements like ax wielding…it couldn’t look like ballet.
 And it could only have been done by superbly trained dancers.”

-Kidd more than succeeds here, and the dancing in Seven Brides, particularly the barn raising scene, has been hailed by critics as some of the very best ever put on screen.
+Kidd more than succeeds here, and the dancing in Seven Brides, particularly the barn raising scene, is still hailed by critics as some of the very best ever put on screen.